CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 From the parsed AST we can see that it is really descriptive.
 The source code of Employee.swift has 47 lines of code while its parsed AST without type check has 270.

 Out of curiosity, let us have a look at how the tree would look like with syntax error.
-In order to do so, I added the winner of all times in hide and seek `;` to the protocol declaration.
+To do so, I added the winner of all times in hide and seek `;` to the protocol declaration.

 ```swift
 public protocol Address {